warner/petmail/docs/mailbox.md

 channel.
 Each Channel uses a signing/verifying keypair, and a (current, old) pair of box/unbox keypairs.
 The sender's entry holds the signing key and the two pubkeys.
 The receiver's entry holds the verifying key and the two privkeys.
+The two ends of a channel also share a CIDKey (described below), and a duplicate-suppressing message sequence number (the sender increments a counter, and the receiver remembers the highest seqnum they've ever seen).

-Transport: A queue inside a Mailbox server, dedicated to a single receiving Node, but shared between all Channels for that recipient.
-The Transport ID is known to the mailbox server, established when the recipient configures the mailbox.
+Transport: A queue inside a Mailbox server, dedicated to a single receiving Node, but shared between all Channels delivering to recipient.
+The Transport ID (TID) is established when the recipient configures the mailbox, and is known to the mailbox server

 ## Delivery and Retrieval